Buying a Car in New Zealand Step 2: Test Drive

 - The steering wheel stays straight if you let it go while the car is moving.

-- The breaks are not too loose, so you don’t have to put your feet down to the floor when you want to stop.
+- The brakes are not too loose, so you don’t have to put your feet down to the floor when you want to stop.

 - Check that the car stops straight.